Zaldy Co: House of Representatives

 The party-list Ako Bicol, chaired by Co and aiming to represent the people of Bicol Region, was accredited by the Commission on Elections (COMELEC) in 2009.
 By this time, Co had reportedly been close to President Gloria Macapagal Arroyo and her husband Jose Miguel, with the party-list group Bayan Muna filing a disqualification case against Ako Bicol on claims that it was merely a front for the Arroyos.
+Election watchdog Kontra Daya alleged that Arroyo created Kontra Daya to add to her allies in Congress.
 Nevertheless, Ako Bicol topped the party-list election in 2010, garnering its first three nominees (including Co's brother Christopher) seats in the House of Representatives.
 In late 2012, COMELEC attempted to disqualify Ako Bicol and three other party-list groups for not representing a marginalized sector, but was given a status quo ante order by the Supreme Court halting its suspension of the party-lists.

 18th Congress

 Co was inaugurated as a representative for the Ako Bicol party-list in the House of Representatives of the Philippines on June 30, 2019.
 He approached president Rodrigo Duterte to expedite the completion of the Bicol International Airport.